Biglup/is-cid/README.md

 # is-cid <!-- omit in toc -->

-> A set of utilities to help identify IPFS resources on the web

-# About

-Utils to properly validate CIDs to remove false-positives.
+> Utils to properly validate CIDs to remove false-positives.
 This package works with both CJS and ESM.

 ## Example